A little something about me...

 Other roles have included working on the Board of Directors of LEOMA, the Laser and Electro-Optic Manufacturers Association of America and going to the "Hill" in Washington a number of times to work with Congressman and Senators on important issues to the US laser & optics industry.........yet it all stemmed from the love of the sky and the tools to reach for it!

-I am a member of the Springfield Telescope Makers (home of Stellafane) and judge the telescope making competition at their annual Stellafane meetings.
+I am a member of the Springfield Telescope Makers (home of Stellafane) and have judged the telescope making competition a number of years at their annual Stellafane meetings.

 I was born in Toronto, Canada and my career moved me to Long Island and then to Massachusetts.
-My super wife of 35 years ( my high school sweetheart) was noted in our senior high school yearbook as Brianís favorite stargazing companion ( she was the only one who could put up with me! ) We have 3 daughters, 2 married and one who just graduated with a BSc. in Biomedical Imaging from RIT.
-2011 added a new chapter in our lives..... a granddaughter!
-A couple more have arrived since.
+Last year I retired to our home in Florida and must say I do enjoy the warn weather year round.
+My super wife of over 43 years ( my high school sweetheart) was noted in our senior high school yearbook as Brianís favorite stargazing companion ( she was the only one who could put up with me! ) We have 3 super daughters with great husbands and partners as well as 3 grandchildren at this point.
 Overriding all of this though has been a desire to serve and honor God in all aspects of my life.

 a personal tour at